madebywild/wild-next/README.md

   404 or 500 errors from both client- and server side are handled by this component.
 We again have a sane default here, which frankly can be customized as needed.
 - `./services`
   Every piece of JavaScript that does not export a Component should be housed here.
 Classic candidates are Singletons that encapsulate functionality like SDKs.
-- `./middleware`
+- `./api`
-  express middlewares that extend backend functionality.
-For example custom APIs or endpoints for form processing
+  express-like middlewares that extend backend functionality.
+For example custom APIs or endpoints for form processing.
+See [API Routes](https://nextjs.org/blog/next-9#api-routes) for next documentation.
 - `./static`
   Holds all static files (fonts / images / videos etc.), can also be used to transfer things like `robots.txt` or `favicon.ico`.